pdickson2/pdickson2.github.io/darsql.md

-In weeks 5 and 6 we transitioned back to QGIS and utilized its Database Manager and POSTGIS functions to analyze openstreetmap data collected through the Rumani Huria Project in Dar es Salaam.
+In weeks 5 and 6 we transitioned back to QGIS and utilized its Database Manager and POSTGIS functions to analyze openstreetmap data and data collected through the Rumani Huria Project in Dar es Salaam, as acessed through resilience academy.

-In week 5 we created sql code so we could create a visualization of the percentage of buildings flooded within the subwards of Dar es Salaam.
-The data for the buildings and subwards used in this analysis came from resilience academy, a product of the Rumani Huria Project.
+In order to access these data in QGIS, the OpenStreetMap database was downloaded from the website and stored as an .osm file.
+Then, it was run through the convertOSM.bat script which extracted the relevant data and extracted it to the PostGIS database.
+We utilized the buildings from OSM in order to create a base layer by subward for flooding.
+The data from Resilience Academy was loaded in the WFS feature section of QGIS, we used the water and subward layers from their website.
+From the WFS feature in QGIS, the layers can be added to the PostGIS database within QGIS.

+Below, find the SQL that was utilized for this lab, in which we found the percentage of buildings by subward that would likely be affected by flooding in Dar es Salaam.

 [SQL for Dar es Salaam](lab6.sql)